pajamaman7/documents-backup/Obsidian/Math Degree/Derivatives.md

 $$\lim_{ t \to x } \frac{f(t)-f(x)}{t-x}:=f'(x)$$
 ### Theorem
 If $f:[a,b]\to \mathbb{R}$ and $x \in[a,b]$ is such that $f$ is continuous at $x$, then $f$ is differentiable at $x$.
+CONTINUOUS $\implies$ DIFFERENTIABLE but the converse is not necessarily true...
 ### Theorem
 Let $f$ as above, then:
 $$